xiaos/pdf2audio-hf/README.md

 ## Credits

-This project was inspired by and based on the code available at [https://github.com/knowsuchagency/pdf-to-podcast](https://github.com/knowsuchagency/pdf-to-podcast) and [https://github.com/knowsuchagency/promptic](https://github.com/knowsuchagency/promptic).
+This project was inspired by and is based on the code available at [https://github.com/knowsuchagency/pdf-to-podcast](https://github.com/knowsuchagency/pdf-to-podcast) and [https://github.com/knowsuchagency/promptic](https://github.com/knowsuchagency/promptic).

 ```bibtex
 @article{ghafarollahi2024sciagentsautomatingscientificdiscovery,